 Cortland College Foundation – Donor Endowed and Sponsored Scholarships

-During the 2012-13 academic year, the Cortland College Foundation funded over $600,000 in donor-endowed and sponsored scholarships.
+The Cortland College Foundation funds over $600,000 in donor-endowed and sponsored scholarships annually.

-- For more information on endowed scholarships, please contact Beth Langhans, scholarship coordinator, at 607-753-2373 or email@example.com.
+- For more information on endowed scholarships, please contact Scholarship Coordinator Beth Langhans at 607-753-2373 or firstname.lastname@example.org.

 - Endowed scholarships for incoming freshmen and transfer students do not require an additional application.
 These are awarded by the SUNY Cortland Admissions Office.
 The John Fantauzzi ’58 Scholarship is an exception.

 - Endowed scholarships for continuing students do require an additional application, unless otherwise noted.
 These are awarded by several academic departments on campus.

 SUNY Cortland awarded more than $1.4 million in 2012-13 to outstanding presidential and merit scholarship recipients and to students qualifying for grants.

 Presidential and Merit Scholarships are awarded to incoming freshmen as they are accepted for fall admission.
 No separate application or essay is required.
 Freshmen candidates must be first-time freshmen students entering college directly from high school.
 High school grade point averages, SAT or ACT scores and class rank are considered for qualification purposes.